 JMF: It is.
 God pity the poor group, nation, church, or whoever might be under the authority of such a person.

 PM: I agree.
 I think of C.S.
 Lewis saying you can tell the people who are behaving in such ways by the haunted look of those whom they are trying to love.
-Trying to fulfill that law of love can become a legalistic activity as well.
+Trying to fulfill that law of love can become a legalistic activity.

 JMF: You talk about the love of God being “unconditional.”
 What does that mean?

-PM: I’m thinking of a quote by Barth where he quotes from John, where it says that “God so loved the world that he sent his only begotten Son that those who should believe in him would have eternal life.”
+PM: Barth quotes from John, where it says that “God so loved the world that he sent his only begotten Son that those who should believe in him would have eternal life.”
 The love of God is identical with the sending of Jesus Christ to love us while we were enemies of God.
-I think the gist of that statement is captured in that response by Barth.
+The gist of that statement is captured in Barth’s response.
 It’s a crucial statement.

-PM: That’s right; I think that’s crucial.
-What that demonstrates to us is that any attempt to love God without actually recognizing God’s love of us first is simply a replication of the predicament of self-will and sin, isolating ourselves more and more from God.
-That isolation can take place even under the guise of Christian categories, which makes it more difficult, the situation.
-That’s an enormously important point.
+PM: I think that’s crucial.
+It demonstrates to us that any attempt to love God, without recognizing God’s love of us first, is a replication of the predicament of self-will and sin, isolating ourselves more and more from God.
+That isolation can take place even under the guise of Christian categories, which makes the situation more difficult.
+That’s an important point.

 JMF: It comes home for people, if they could embrace it, the most when they find themselves — I’m talking about believers or Christians who find themselves embroiled in sin.
 They’ve failed in some habitual sin or they have done something that is outrageous, and their first response is typically, “How can God still love me after this?”
-There’s a depression that sets in and a sense of being cut off from God and so on.
-It’s so renewing and helpful (and it’s not easy to do, because it seems so unreal at the time) to remember that Christ died for you while you’re still a sinner and while you were still enemies he did what he did.
-So he doesn’t feel any differently about you right now, today, than he did yesterday, before you did that, or than he will tomorrow, after you have gotten through your emotional grieving and repentance process.
+There’s a depression that sets in and a sense of being cut off from God.
+It’s renewing and helpful (and it’s not easy to do, because it seems so unreal at the time) to remember that Christ died for you while you’re still a sinner, while you were still enemies.
+He doesn’t feel any differently about you today than he did yesterday, before you did that, or than he will tomorrow, after you have gotten through your emotional grieving and repentance process.

 PM: That’s a great point.